BUCKER BU131 “JUNGMANN”€

 Key Takeaways:

-• The Bucker Jungmann, first introduced in Germany in 1934, became one of the most popular two-seat, tandem aerobatic biplanes globally.
+• The Bucker Jungmann, first appearing in Germany in 1934, is a globally popular two-seat, tandem aerobatic biplane renowned for its graceful and precise aerobatics.

-• Thousands were produced at the Bucker factory and under license in Spain, Switzerland, and Czechoslovakia.
+• Thousands of these aircraft were produced in Germany and under license in countries like Spain, Switzerland, and Czechoslovakia, indicating high demand.

-• Originally powered by an 80-hp Hirth, it later standardized on a 105-hp Hirth engine, with some U.S. adaptations using larger American engines.
+• Originally powered by an 80-hp Hirth engine, it was later standardized to a 105-hp Hirth, with some versions in the United States adapted to larger American engines.

 See a mistake?
 Contact us.